google/mtail/README.md

 ### Building from source

-To build `mtail` from the source code yourself you need to have a working Go environment with version 1.9 or greater installed, also some additional tools like `goyacc`.
+To build `mtail` from the source code yourself you need to have a working Go environment with version 1.9 or greater installed.  `mtail` is `go get`able and `go install`able from this repository but is best if you use the Makefile to build it.

+If you develop the compiler you will need some additional tools like `goyacc`.
 You can't `go get` the software and have it build straight away.
 Sorry.